Christmas in Wessex

 Day 3 - Stonehenge - Salisbury

 A short drive brings us to the UNESCO listed site of Stonehenge built in the 3rd millennium in an effort which defies reason, making the site Europe’s most famous prehistoric site.
 Besides the impressive monument itself, we will see some reconstructed Neolithic houses and artefacts from the excavations.
-This afternoon, we visit Salisbury Cathedral, famous for housing the Magna Carta and for having the tallest spire in England, before we stroll over to the local Christmas market where we have time to wander along the stalls at our own leisure.
+This afternoon, we visit Salisbury Cathedral, famous for housing the Magna Carta and for having the tallest spire in England.

 Day 4 - Salisbury

-After a late start, we will take a leisurely stroll through Salisbury and investigate the city’s medieval buildings.
+On Christmas Day morning, we will take a leisurely stroll through Salisbury and investigate the city’s medieval buildings.
 Although Salisbury is the best-preserved example of a planned medieval town in England, it has somehow remained under the radar.
 We will explore the streets of the historic centre with its timber framed buildings and 14th century clock tower, as well as its Charter Market which dates to 1219.
-We will also explore the world-famous water-meadows beside the River Avon which surround the cathedral immortalised by John Constable when he visited in 1830.
+We will also explore the world-famous water-meadows beside the River Avon which surround the cathedral immortalised by John Constable when he visited in 1830, before heading back to our hotel for traditional Christmas Day Lunch.

 Day 5 - Cranborne Chase